bids-apps/bids-apps.github.io/about.md

 Docker is used for its excellent documentation, maturity, and the Docker Hub service for storage and distribution of the images.
 Docker containers are easily run on personal computers and cloud services.
 However, the Docker Engine is rarely available in HPCs.
-Singularity is a unique container technology designed from the ground up, with the encapsulation of binary dependencies and HPC use in mind.
+Apptainer is a unique container technology designed from the ground up, with the encapsulation of binary dependencies and HPC use in mind.
 Its main advantage over Docker is that it does not require root access for container execution and thus is safe to use on multi-tenant systems.
 In